teckel12/LuaTelemetry/README.md

 * INAV v1.9.1+ is required for F.Port compatibility
 * INAV v1.8+ is required for `Home reset` voice notification
 * Crossfire is **NOT** supported due to missing telemetry data required by Lua Telemetry
-    * Lua Telemetry can't fix this, Crossfire has missing information Lua Telemetry requires
+    * Lua Telemetry can't fix this, Crossfire has missing flight mode info Lua Telemetry requires

 ## Setup